mipmip/awesome-pimsnel/README.md

 A categorized collection of awesome resources to anything I have interest in.
 About programming, design, food, gardening, cidre making,  etc, etc, etc....

 I just started, so it's quite incomplete.
 I hope it grows soon.
+Stuff that's is so abvious that anyone should know it, is not mentioned here.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->